-Zadar historical center is a compact pedestrian zone, perfect to explore on foot.
-Set out on a walking tour and admire the old walls built in 16th century by Venetians as a defense from the Turks.
-You will also see the 16th century Port Gate where the Venetian lion still guards the entrance, the Square of the Five Wells, Church of St. Donat, the Roman Forum (1st century BC) and the largest cathedral in Dalmatia, St. Anastasia.
-Return to the ship and enjoy your lunch while sailing to Sali.
-Explore the town tonight, and have dinner on your own in one of the restaurants.
+We start the day with breakfast followed by a walking tour of Zadar’s historical center.
+The city’s compact pedestrian zone is perfect to explore on foot.
+We admire the 16th century walls built by the Venetians as a defense against the Turks.
+We also see the Port Gate where the Venetian lion still guards the entrance, the Square of the Five Wells, the Church of St. Donat, the Roman Forum, and the largest cathedral in Dalmatia, St. Anastasia.
+After the tour, we stop for a tasting of traditional Maraschino liqueur.
+While we set sail for Sali, lunch is served.
+Later in the day, we explore Sali.
+Dinner is on your own in one of the local restaurants.
 (B, L)

-Take a break for a swim during your morning cruise.
-Continue sailing through lunch, arriving this afternoon in the UNESCO-listed city of Trogir.
-There’s time on your own before heading to Split.
-Here, a walking tour of the historic inner city takes you to the Roman Emperor Diocletian’s Palace, a UNESCO World Cultural Heritage site.
-See the remnants of Split’s Roman heritage, its Renaissance and Gothic structures, Jupiter’s Temple, the Peristyle, and the Cathedral.
+In the morning there is time for a swim before we continue sailing.
+After lunch, we arrive in the UNESCO-listed city of Trogir.
+Our time here is at leisure until we set course for Split.
+Here, a walking tour of the historic inner city takes us to the Palace of the Roman Emperor Diocletian, a UNESCO World Heritage Site.
+We see the remnants of Split’s Roman heritage, its Renaissance and Gothic structures, Jupiter’s Temple, the Peristyle, and the Cathedral.
 (B, L)

-Stop in Bol on Brac Island, said to have the best beach in Croatia, the Golden Horn.
-This vast, golden pebble beach is unique, as it changes shape and position depending on the winds.
-Go for a swim in the clear blue waters before sailing to the island of Hvar.
-Enjoy a sightseeing tour including the first public theatre in Europe (older than Shakespeare’s theatre in the UK), the Franciscan Monastery, and many more historic sights.
-The evening is free to explore Hvar and to dine on your own at one of the excellent restaurants.
+We sail to Bol, home of the Golden Horn, one of the most breathtaking beaches in Croatia.
+This vast, golden pebble beach is unique in that it changes shape and position depending on the direction of the winds.
+Before lunch, there is time for a swim in the clear blue waters.
+Later, we sail to the island of Hvar where we enjoy a sightseeing tour that includes the first public theatre in Europe, the Franciscan Monastery, and many more historic sights.
+The evening is free to explore Hvar and to dine on your own in one of the excellent restaurants.
 (B, L)

-After breakfast set sail for Korcula, with an early afternoon arrival.
+After breakfast we depart for Korcula, where we arrive in the early afternoon.
 Korcula town is thought to be the birthplace of the famous explorer Marco Polo.
-Take a walking tour through its narrow, cobbled streets and visit the majestic Gothic-Baroque Cathedral of St. Mark.
-Continue sailing to the island of Mljet, where you will enjoy the afternoon tour of Mljet National Park, as you walk around the Great and Small Lakes.
-This lovely island was supposedly a favorite holiday spot for the Greek hero Ulysses!
-Tonight, enjoy captain’s dinner with live entertainment on board your ship.
-(B, L,D)
+Our walking tour through its narrow, cobble-stone streets includes a visit of the majestic Gothic-Baroque Cathedral of St. Mark.
+We continue our cruise to the island of Mljet, where we enjoy an afternoon tour of Mljet National Park, which features five types of forest, many species of birds, and two deep lakes: Veliko Jezero (Big Lake) and Malo Jezero (Small Lake).
+This spectacular island was supposedly a favorite holiday spot for the Greek hero Ulysses!
+Tonight, on board our ship, we enjoy the Captain’s dinner with live entertainment and a glass of wine.
+(B, L, CD)

-In the morning sail to Dubrovnik, so called “Pearl of Adriatic,” a UNESCO World Heritage site.
-While in Dubrovnik, take a walking tour of the old town and visit the Rector’s Palace and Franciscan Monastery with its Pharmacy.
-Remainder of the day is free; perhaps discover this lovely city on own or enjoy last minute souvenir shopping.
+In the morning we sail to Dubrovnik, the so called “Pearl of Adriatic,” and a UNESCO World Heritage site.
+While in Dubrovnik, we take a walking tour of the old town and visit the Rector’s Palace and the Franciscan Monastery with its Pharmacy.
+The remainder of the day is free to discover even more of this amazing city.
 (B, L)

 Be the first to learn about new programs & special discounts!